damianesteban/braintree-node/README.md

-#braintree-js - promisifies the braintree node.js SDK with extra helper utilities
+#braintree-node - promisifies the braintree node.js SDK with extra helper utilities

 ##Note: I am in no way affiliated with braintree and this is not the official braintree node.js SDK.
 If you are looking for the official SDK, visit this link : https://www.npmjs.com/package/braintree